Watch the video for photographer John Beatty's new book which uses the track Cloud Inversion below...

-The new album produced by Calum Malcolm (LAU) available now by order from http://www.transition-records.com/ and on iTunes.
+McNeill & Heys' most recent album was produced by Calum Malcolm (LAU) and is available by order from http://www.transition-records.com/ and on iTunes.

-Jack McNeill and Charlie Heys return with their new album Any Other Morning in 2014, a collection of songs and music forge from fresh sounds, stories and exciting new instrumental textures.
+Jack McNeill and Charlie Heys return with their new album Any Other Morning, a collection of songs and music forge from fresh sounds, stories and exciting new instrumental textures.
 Come on a journey from the deepest Lakeland valley to the places buzzards soar and foxes creep through the city dawn.

 McNeill & Heys